baby; sleep; wrap; wrapping; babies; swaddle; swaddling;

 - Cigarette smoke is bad for babies.

 - Make sure that your baby’s cot or bassinette is safe.
-The mattress needs to be well fitted.
+The mattress needs to fit well with no gaps at the sides or the ends.

 - Place your baby with feet at the end of the cot.